FreeTAKTeam/FreeTakServer/FreeTAKServer/README.md

 This code is currently in _Early Production Stage_.
-Check out our roadmap [@FreeTakServer#25](https://github.com/FreeTAKTeam/FreeTakServer/issues/25) to see what is planned If you have any issues don't hesitate to [bring it up](https://github.com/Tapawingo/FreeTakServer/issues), as TAKFreeServer is in contionous development.
+Check out our roadmap [@FreeTakServer#25](https://github.com/FreeTAKTeam/FreeTakServer/issues/25) to see what is planned If you have any issues don't hesitate to [bring it up](https://github.com/Tapawingo/FreeTakServer/issues), as TAKFreeServer is in continuos development.

 ### Donate back